Sparse Black-box Video Attack with Reinforcement Learning: Methodology

-The reward reflects the quality of the action taken by the agent and contains two components in our method: the reward from inherent attributes of the video frames and the reward from the feedback of the threat model.
-The inherent attribute reward of frames include diversity reward $R_{div}$ and representative reward $R_{rep}$ \cite{zhou2018deep}.
-Let the entire visual features be $\lbrace x_{t}\rbrace ^{T}_{t=1}$ and the indices of the selected frames be $K =\lbrace k_{i}\vert a_{k_{i}}=1,i=1,..\vert K\vert\rbrace$, the reward $R_{rep}$ and $R_{div}$ can be defined as:
+The reward reflects the quality of different actions.
+It contains two components in our method: the reward from the inherent attributes of the video itself and the reward from the feedback of the recognition model.
+The former reward includes diversity reward $R_{div}$ and representative reward $R_{rep}$ \cite{zhou2018deep}.
+Let the indices of the selected frames be $K =\lbrace t\vert a_{t}=1,t=1,...,T\rbrace$, the reward $R_{rep}$ and $R_{div}$ can be defined as:

 where $d(\cdot,\cdot)$ is the dissimilarity function calculated by